-Tender Process The process of inviting parties to submit a quotation by tender using public advertisement, followed by evaluation of submissions and selection of a successful bidder or tenderer.
-Expression of Interest (EOI) An invitation for persons to submit an EOI for the provision of the Goods and/or Services generally set out in the overview of requirements contained in the document.
+The process of inviting parties to submit a quotation by tender using public advertisement, followed by evaluation of submissions and selection of a successful bidder or tenderer.
+An invitation for persons to submit an EOI for the provision of the Goods and/or Services generally set out in the overview of requirements contained in the document.
 This Invitation is not an offer or a contract.
-Request for Proposal (RFP) A request for proposal is generally sent to the supplier market, designed to capture commercial information and pricing.
-Allows Council to assess suitability and evaluate responses against a set of pre-defined requirements Best Value Best value in procurement is about selecting the supply of goods, services and works taking into account both cost and non-cost factors including: contribution to the advancement of the Council's priorities; non-cost factors such as fitness for purpose, quality, service and support; and cost-related factors including whole-of-life costs and transaction costs associated with acquiring, using, holding, maintaining and disposing of the goods, services or works.
+A request for quotation is generally sent to the supplier market, designed to capture commercial information and pricing.
+Allows Council to assess suitability and evaluate responses against a set of pre-defined requirements Best value in procurement is about selecting the supply of goods, services and works taking into account both cost and non-cost factors including: contribution to the advancement of the Council's priorities; non-cost factors such as fitness for purpose, quality, service and support; and cost-related factors including whole-of-life costs and transaction costs associated with acquiring, using, holding, maintaining and disposing of the goods, services or works.